akifcinar/Machine_Learning_Interpretability/README.md

 Methods of interpretable machine learning can help you to understand how models behave and make certain predictions.

-Methods of interpretable machine learning are essential for:
+Methods of interpretable machine learning can be very helpful for:
 - Identifying bugs in your model and optimizing
 - Getting insights how certain predictions were made
 - Getting insights how models behave globally (Feature interaction)